 Tuesday - Friday: 8:00 a.m. - 5:00 p.m.

 Course Only Price: $2,520 USD Nonmember ($2,425 VI Members)

 The Vibration Institute has a discounted rate at the Holiday Inn Chicago Oakbrook near our office.

 A Balancing Specialist Exam will need to be scheduled outside of this training agenda.
 Typically, the Balancing Specialist Exam is scheduled for 3 hours on Saturday morning.
 (Course and Exam schedule are always subject to change based on scheduling or unforeseen circumstances.)

 Optional Certification Exam to be administered on the day AFTER the course.

-Cancellation of a training course registration and transfer to another course within the same calendar year will be honored provided written notification is received by the Institute office via e-mail or mail no later than ten (10) business days before the first day of the scheduled training course.
-If cancelling a training course registration and not transferring to another course within the same calendar year a $250 cancellation fee will be assessed.
+The cancellation of and transfer to a training course within the same calendar year will be honored, provided that written notification is received by the Institute office via e-mail or mail no later than ten (10) business days before the first day of the scheduled course.
+If registration for a training course is cancelled without transfer to another course within the same calendar year, a $250 cancellation fee will be assessed.
 A $500 administrative fee will be charged for cancellations received less than ten (10) days from the start date of the registered training course.
-Please contact the Vibration Institute staff directly regarding discounts for multiple registrations from the same organization.
-No-shows for the course will not receive a refund.
-There are additional cancellation fees applied for exam cancellations.
+Additional cancellation fees will be applied for exam cancellations.
+Absentees for the course will not receive a refund.
+This cancellation policy supersedes all prior published information.